-The reason for this inconsistency is that death benefits paid to individuals who are considered non-dependants under the tax laws, such as financially independent adult children, can be subject to a special ‘death tax’.
+The reason for this inconsistency is that superannuation death benefits paid to individuals who are considered ‘non-dependants under the tax laws’, such as financially independent adult children, can be subject to a special ‘death tax’.

-If your death benefits are paid to an individual considered a dependant under the tax laws, however, no tax is payable on the benefit.
-Officially this type of dependant is known as a “death benefits dependant”.
-Death benefits dependants (that is, dependants under the tax laws) include your spouse, children under the age of 18, any individuals (including adult children) who are financially dependent upon you, or any individuals (including adult children) who have an interdependent relationship with you.
+If your death benefits are paid to an individual considered a ‘dependant under the tax laws’, however, no tax is payable on the benefit.
+Officially this type of dependant is known as a “death benefits dependant” (under the Income Tax Assessment Act 1997).
+Death benefits dependants (that is, dependants under the tax laws) include your spouse, children under the age of 18, any individuals who are financially dependent upon you (which can include adult children), or any individuals who have an interdependency relationship with you (which can also include adult children).
+A child who is permanently disabled is considered a death benefits dependant even when over the age of 18.

-Now, the rules can be confusing because a financially independent adult child is considered a dependant under the super rules, which means he or she can receive the benefit from the super fund, but is considered a non-dependant under the tax laws (that is, not a death benefits dependant) which means that the taxable component of the super benefit paid to your daughter or son will be taxed.
+Now, the rules can be confusing because a financially independent adult child is considered a dependant under the super laws, which means he or she can receive the benefit from the super fund, but is considered a ‘non-dependant under the tax laws’ (that is, NOT a death benefits dependant) which means that the taxable component of the super benefit paid to your daughter or son will be taxed.

 What are the tax implications for a ‘non-dependant under the tax laws’?